RaulLvu/Test-Cases-Samples/README.md

 5) Click on the login button.

 **Expected result:**
 Login unsuccessful.
-Ess user should login after providing a valid username and password.
+Ess user should login after providing a valid username and a valid password.

 **Test data:**